cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

     - In the unlikely event that a cool-down period has been entered, wait for more confirmations.
 7. Complete the escrow contract on the partner chain.

-<span id="#confirmations"/>Taking Kraken as an example of a centralized exchange, we see in the following table[^7] the significant delay required transactions to be treated as final.
+<span id="#confirmations"/>Taking Kraken as an example of a centralized exchange, we see in the following table[^7] the significant delay required for transactions to be treated as final.
 A technology like Peras would put Cardano in the cluster of faster-settling blockchains.

 | Blockchain | Confirmations Required | Approximate time (minutes) |
 | ---------- | ---------------------: | -------------------------: |